 When a new position is established or a vacant position is reallocated, the Employer will post the position for seven (7) calendar days if the combination of shift and days off (and, for DSHS, DVA and DOC, location) does not currently exist.
-The agencies will use electronic and/or hard copy methods for notification.
+The agencies will use electronic and/or hard copy methods for notification, which shall include email notifications to eligible employees.